 The rather charming little village of Glenwood is located on U.S. Route 180; follow signs from there to the recreation area.
 Admission to The Catwalk is $3 per vehicle.

 17) Check Out a “Ruin with a View!”

 Not far from Glenwood and the Catwalk you’ll find some rather stunning prehistoric real-estate at Gila Cliff Dwellings National Monument.
-Located at the end of New Mexico Route 15, North of Silver City, the Gila Cliff Dwellings still enjoy commanding views of the pine-studded valley below.
-The natural rock shelter here provided a perfect location for the ancients, who built these structures between 1276 and 1287, according to dendrochronology testing.
+Located at the end of New Mexico Route 15 north of Silver City, the Gila Cliff Dwellings certainly enjoy commanding views of the pine-studded valley below.
+The natural rock shelter here provided a rather perfect location for the ancients who built these structures between 1276 and 1287.

-A rather easy interpretative loop-trail brings you to the ruins, which you are free to explore.
+An easy interpretative loop-trail brings you to the ruins, which you are free to explore.
 Step inside some of the structures and experience the natural advantage these cliffs offered to the original inhabitants.
-Getting to the monument is not for the faint-of-heart: the road from Silver City to the Gila Cliff Dwellings is extremely narrow, rough and winding.
-Soak in hot springs and camp out along the way, should the precariousness of a visit to the ruins leaves you…ruined.
+Getting to the monument, however, is not for the faint-of-heart as the road from Silver City to the Gila Cliff Dwellings is extremely narrow, rough and winding.
+After that, soak in hot springs and camp out for the night if the precariousness the drive to the ruins leaves you…ruined.

 Gila Cliff Dwellings National Monument is open daily from 9 a.m. to 5 p.m.
 Admission is $5 per individual or $10 per family – defined as parents with children.
 For more information, click here.

 If you are lucky enough to be in New Mexico during the first week of October you must visit the Albuquerque International Balloon Fiesta.
 This world-famous 9 day event is simply an amazing spectacle and therefore cannot be missed.
 Spectators surround the balloons and crew as preparations for ascent begins.
 Feel the heat from the burners as the colorful glowing globes take off and try to count them in the sky as they rise.